-- A. It shall be a violation of this Chapter for any person, organization, firm or corporation to erect, construct, alter, extend, repair, move, remove, demolish or occupy any building, structure or equipment regulated by this code, or cause same to be done, in conflict with or in violation of any of the provisions of this chapter or to fail to comply with any stop work order or other order of the City's Building Official. - B. Except as otherwise provided, any violation of the provisions of this Chapter shall constitute a civil violation subject to the penalties and abatement processes set forth in Chapter 1.40 KMC. - C. In addition to or as an alternative to any other penalty provided for in this Chapter, any person, organization, firm, or corporation who violates any provisions of this Chapter shall be guilty of a misdemeanor punishable as provided for in RCW 9A.20.021.
+A. It shall be a violation of this Chapter gross misdemeanor for any person, organization, firm or corporation to erect, construct, alter, extend, repair, move, remove, demolish or occupy any building, structure or equipment regulated by this code, or cause same to be done, in conflict with or in violation of any of the provisions of this chapter-or to fail to comply with any stop work order or other order of the City's Building Official.

-D. Every day or portion thereof during which any violation of this Chapter occurs or continues shall constitute a separate offense.
+- B. Except as otherwise provided, any violation of the provisions of this Chapter shall constitute a civil violation subject to the penalties and abatement processes set forth in Chapter 1.40 KMC. - C. In addition to or as an alternative to any other penalty provided for in this Chapter, any person, organization, firm, or corporation who violates any provisions of this Chapter shall be guilty of a misdemeanor punishable as provided for in RCW 9A.20.021. - D. Every day or portion thereof during which any violation of this Chapter occurs or continues shall constitute a separate offense. - 1.
+Offenses shall be processed in accordance with the provisions of KMC 1.40 General Penalty and KMC 1.50 Code Enforcement.